-- 1. Navigate to Upload New List at the bottom of the Lexicon Page. - 2.
+- 1. Navigate to Upload New List at the bottom of the Lexicon Page (Figure 4.4). - 2.
 Enter the desired Lexicon label in the List Name field. - 3.
 Select the appropriate Lexicon type for the list using the radio buttons below. - 4.
 Choose the Lexicon Search Strategy using the radio buttons.
+The strategy options are:

+THIS ITEM IS SUBJECT TO THE EXPORT CONTROL LAWS OF THE U.S. GOVERNMENT.
+EXPORT, RE-EXPORT OR TRANSFER CONTRARY TO THOSE LAWS IS PROHIBITED.

-The strategy options are: - Phrase is a phrase match query in Elasticsearch.
+- • Phrase is a phrase match query in Elasticsearch.
 This is used when searching keywords. - Lucene uses the Lucene "query parser" syntax (documentation available from Apache).
 This is used for performing wildcard searches, proximity searches, generally searching specific data fields, or performing complex queries. - RQL is more accurately called Embedded RQL, which is a subset of RQL.
 In Embedded RQL, users only specify the value or values.
-Those values are then OR'd together.

-For example, if an RQL Lexicon had the entries "thanks", "thank you", and "price fixing", and then a search similar to "subject: {RQL Lexicon}" was performed, all subjects that contain "thanks OR thank you OR price fixing" would be searched for.

-- 5. Enter keywords or phrases to the Add Words field to add content to the Lexicon. - 6.
-Press Enter to add this content to the list. - 7.
+Those values are then OR'd together. - For example, if an RQL Lexicon had the entries "thanks", "thank you", and "price fixing", and then a search similar to "subject:{RQL Lexicon}" was performed, all subjects that contain "thanks OR thank you OR price fixing" would be searched for. - 1.
+Enter keywords or phrases to the Add Words field to add content to the Lexicon. - 2.
+Press Enter to add this content to the list. - 3.
 Click the X by the added keyword / phrase to remove a keyword.

-The maximum number of characters allowed is 400.
-Long names will wrap and create multi-lined Lexicon UI items.